San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 San Diego State Stats and Trends

+- This season, the Aztecs have just two against the spread wins in six games as a favorite of 6 points or more.

+- The Aztecs average 27.7 points per game, comparable to the 26.3 per contest the Aggies give up.

-- San Diego State is 5-2 against the spread and 7-0 overall in games when it scores more than 26.3 points.
+- When San Diego State records more than 26.3 points, it is 5-2 against the spread and 7-0 overall.

-- San Diego State is 3-1 against the spread and 3-1 overall when the team amasses over 397.3 yards.
+- When San Diego State picks up over 397.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Aztecs have 12 turnovers, five fewer than the Aggies have takeaways (17).
+- The Aztecs have 12 giveaways this season, while the Aggies have 17 takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.